OliHarris/rememrify/README.md

 Sometimes anomalies are returned - the code can be tuned further to take care of these.

-## Available Scripts 1
+## Available Scripts

-In the 'client' project directory you can run:
+In the root directory you can run:

 ### `npm install`